 Do Recognize The Signs of Insane Modernization

-I'm not saying you can't enjoy your holiday, sleep in a capsule hotel, and reap the benefits of modernization.
+I'm not saying you can't enjoy your holiday, sleep in a capsule hotel in Tokyo, and reap the benefits of modernization.
 Just be aware of some of the things Japan has given up to get to this point.

 Kyoto, 1964: A steel eyesore, the city tower, is placed directly in front of the main train station, despite numerous protests from locals.
 Thus begins the dismantling of historic Kyoto; buildings no longer have to be shorter than ten feet, Zen temples have information loudspeakers installed for tourists, and power lines remain unburied.